canonical/checkbox/CONTRIBUTING.md

     (venv) $ ./manage.py test

+Under the hood, this command will

+- check Shell scripts using [ShellCheck]
+- check Python code quality using [flake8]
+- run all the Python unit tests

+You can run each part separately.
+See `./manage.py test -h` for more information.

+If you only want to run one test script from the test suite, you have to point the `PYTHONPATH` environment variable to the provider's `bin/` directory, then go to the `tests/` directory and run the unit tests for your test file:

+    (venv) $ PYTHONPATH=~/checkbox/providers/base/bin python -m unittest <your_test_file.py>

 ### Coverage

 In Checkbox we have a coverage requirement for new PRs.
 This is to ensure